zainzafar/react-native-firebase-graphql-template/SETUP.md

 - **Missing Secrets**: Ensure all required secrets are configured in repository settings
 - **Signing Issues**: Verify your signing certificates and provisioning profiles
 - **Firebase Errors**: Check that Firebase configuration files are properly base64 encoded
+- **Google Play Upload Errors**: If you get "Package not found" errors when uploading to Google Play Store, you must first manually upload your app through the Google Play Console.
+Fastlane can only upload to apps that have been manually uploaded at least once.
+See [this GitHub issue](https://github.com/fastlane/fastlane/issues/21749) for details.

 For detailed variable documentation, see [mobile/fastlane/VARIABLES.md](mobile/fastlane/VARIABLES.md).